sheel-gandhi/Citibike-Tableau/README.md

 ## Summary

-* **Male riders are highest in subscribers category and they have the highest tripduration**
+* **Male riders are highest in subscribers category and they have the highest tripduration.**
 * **Bike Repairs for one-third of the Citibikes has to be done during non-peak hours around 1:00-5:00 am.**
-* **Target market should be males needing transportation to work and weekend activities and push for subscribing to the services.**
+* **Market for weekdays and weekend is completely different.
+Efforts should be made to convert the weekend users who are the customer base, to be encouraged to become subscribers thereby increasing total number of trips.**

 ## Recommendations:
 * **A chart showing a relationship between subscribers as weekday users with regular usage and customers as weekend users with recreational purpose can be shown.**